andrewrk/node-sox/README.md

 sox command line utility wrapper for Node.js.
 Identify and transcode audio files.

+This project has no maintainer.
+Email me if you would like to be the maintainer.

 ## Alternative...

 For a more robust alternative, consider using